 Gabriella Romani, Ph.D.

-My main field of research is late Nineteenth-Century Italian Literature and Culture.
-I am interested in the relationship between author, publisher and reader at a time of great development in the late nineteenth-century Italian printed media.
-I am particularly intrigued by the cultural influences on the process of identity formations in the post-unification period and by the way in which high and low forms of cultural productions interacted with each other.
-I have also researched and published on questions of identity formation in Migrant and Holocaust Literature.
-Additionally, I direct the Charles and Joan Alberto Italian Studies Institute.
+Her main field of research is late Nineteenth-Century Italian Literature and Culture.
+She is particularly interested in the relationship between author, publisher and reader at a time of great development in the late nineteenth-century Italian printed media and by the way in which high and low forms of cultural productions interacted with each other.
+She has also researched and published on questions of identity formation in Migrant and Holocaust Literature.

 - Ph.D., University of Pennsylvania, 2000

 - Laurea, University of Rome, La Sapienza, 1991

 "Fashioning the Italian Nation: Risorgimento and the costume all’italiana"

 Postal Culture: Reading and Writing Letters in Post-Unification Italy